 How do I get started?

 The first step in learning about what Dr. Boggess can do for you is scheduling a personal consultation.
 Dr. Boggess is known for putting no limit on the time it takes to learn about your concerns and expectations and to recommend the procedures best suited to your goals.
-To get started, request a consultation using the online form or call our office at (615) 942-8016 to schedule an appointment.
+To get started, request a consultation using the online form or call our office at

-We understand you want your facial plastic surgery right away, but this is an instance where patience pays off.
-Our surgeries are often booked out a few months because Dr. Boggess:
+We understand you want your facial plastic surgery right away, but when it comes to your safety and appearance, patience pays off.
+Immediate appointments aren’t always available because Dr. Boggess:

-• Is highly accomplished, and his services are in demand.
+Is highly accomplished, and his services are in demand.

-• Takes his time to ensure outstanding safety, care, and results.
+Takes his time to ensure outstanding safety, care, and results.

-• Offers personalized techniques that aren’t available elsewhere.
+Offers personalized techniques that aren’t available elsewhere.

 We are worth the wait.

-Learn more about why the best facial plastic surgeons are worth the wait, and how you can make the most of that time in this blog post.
+If you can’t see Dr. Boggess right away, learn why waiting for the best facial plastic surgeon is essential and how you can make the most of that time in blog post.